 Boomer Travel: 76 Hours in Moab

 You may know Moab for its national parks and world-renowned mountain biking.
 But along with hiking shoes, sun screen and water bottle, it helps to take along a vivid imagination and a real sense of adventure when heading for Moab, Utah.
 Moab is, after all, not your typical retreat.
 From Arches National Park to slickrock mountain biking, Moab is a true adventure land.
-But you need not be an adrenaline seeker to enjoy it.
+But you need not be an adrenaline seeker to enjoy Moab getaways.

 Set the stage: imagine being on a movie set with John Wayne or in a boat drifting along with John Wesley Powell or riding alongside Butch Cassidy or following the footprints of a dinosaur.
 Cycling, hiking, rafting, touring or star gazing are among the options, depending on your level of adventure.
-Also, climbing near-vertical cliffs in a Hummer, riding the backroads in a Polaris ATV, pedaling a bike over huge beds of solid rock, paddling a surfboard down the mighty Colorado or trying as you may to read what stories ancient artists tried to tell on rock walls.
+Also, climbing near-vertical cliffs in a Hummer, riding the empty backroads in a Polaris ATV, pedaling a bike over huge beds of solid rock, paddling a surfboard down the mighty Colorado or trying as you may to read what stories ancient artists tried to tell on rock walls.